Skip to main content Skip to footer

 Celebrating Accessibility Awards

-Nominations for Accessibility Awards are open until October 16.
+Nominations for Accessibility Awards are currently closed.

 The Celebrating Accessibility Awards recognize a person, group, or organization that has made or is making a significant contribution towards improving access for persons with disabilities in Kingston.
 The awards are given in three categories: business, community member, and community organization.